For every kid, ages 8–12

 Be one of the first 100 families.

-Founding members lock in $39/mo for life.
-Half the regular price, forever.
+Founding members lock in $19.95/month for life.
+Less than the cost of a pizza, for a mentor who shows up every day.
 We're opening the Club in small waves — get on the list now to get in first.

 One email.
 No spam.
 Unsubscribe anytime.